pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Mechanic**: Beneficiaries have a 30-day window to withdraw gifts (making them "present interest" gifts) to qualify for the annual exclusion.

-**Explanation**: To qualify for the annual gift tax exclusion ($18,000 per person in 2024, $36,000 per couple), gifts must be "present interest" giftsâ€”meaning the beneficiary has the right to use the gift immediately.
+**Explanation**: To qualify for the annual gift tax exclusion ($18,000 per person in 2024, $36,000 per couple), gifts must be "present interest" gifts—meaning the beneficiary has the right to use the gift immediately.
 Life insurance premium payments are typically "future interest" gifts (the beneficiary doesn't receive anything until death), which don't qualify for the exclusion.

 Crummey powers solve this by giving beneficiaries the right to withdraw the gift within a specified period (typically 30 days).
 This makes the gift a "present interest" gift, qualifying it for the annual exclusion, even though beneficiaries typically don't exercise the withdrawal right.